genome-spy/genome-spy/README.md

 The software is still work in progress.
 Documentation and examples of an early alpha version can be found at https://genomespy.app/

+# Contributing

+## Bootstrapping and running

+1. git clone git@github.com:tuner/genome-spy.git
+2. cd genome-spy
+3. lerna bootstrap
+4. npm start

+The `packages/genome-spy/static/examples` directory contains some random view specification that can be accessed through urls like `http://localhost:8080/?spec=examples/first.json`.
+The `packages/genome-spy/private/` directory is in `.gitignore` and served by the development server: `http://localhost:8080/?spec=private/foo.json`.

 # Legal stuff etc.

 Copyright (c) 2020 Kari Lavikka.
 See [LICENSE](LICENSE) for details.